Prime Tuples and Siegel Zeros: Introduction: Siegel Zeroes

-Of course, mathematicians do not expect such a zero to exist for any $q$ or $\chi$; in fact, the generalized Riemann hypothesis predicts that all of the zeroes will have $Re(s)=\frac 12$.
+Of course, mathematicians do not expect such a zero to exist for any $q$ or $\chi_q$; in fact, the generalized Riemann hypothesis predicts all non-trivial zeroes will have $Re(s)=\frac 12$.
 Nevertheless, we cannot yet rule out the existence of Siegel zeroes.
 In fact, the world of Siegel zeros has been described as ``an `illusory' or `ghostly' parallel universe in analytic number theory that should not actually exist, but is surprisingly self-consistent and to date proven to be impossible to banish from the realm of possibility\footnote{This quote appears in Terence Tao's blog article ``Heath-Brown’s theorem on prime twins and Siegel zeroes," published 26 August 2015.}."

-We reiterate that if such an $s$ and $\chi$ mod $q$ exist, $\chi$ must be a real-valued character.
+We reiterate that if such an $s$ and $\chi_q$ exist with $\chi_q$ being a primitive character mod $q$, $\chi_q$ must also be a real-valued character mod $q$.
 This means that there must exist a fundamental discriminant $M|q$ such that $\chi_q(n)$ is derived from the Kronecker symbol $\left(\frac Mn\right)$.

 Surprisingly, the existence of a Siegel zero often yields unusually nice results, including results related to prime gaps.
 Perhaps the nicest example of such a result is the following, which appears in \cite{HB83}: